ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Deeplink Handler.md

 ### **Step 3: Implement the DeeplinkScreenManager class**

-Below we see the complete example of the class that we created and that inherits from `DeepLinkScreenManaging`.
+You will see below the complete example of the class created and that inherits from `DeepLinkScreenManaging`.
 In it, a dictionary was created with `String` as a key and a value of `DeeplinkScreen.Type`.
 A subscript method was also created to facilitate the access to the dictionary elements.

-In the `getNativeScreen` method, we check if there is a screen with the given path and if so, we return the `UIViewController` related to it.
-Otherwise, we throw an NSError.
+In the `getNativeScreen` method, you have to check if there is a screen with the given path and if so, return the `UIViewController` related to it.
+Otherwise, it will throw a NSError.

 ```swift